thunderbird/thunderbird-android/docs/architecture/repository-pattern.md

 ## Mutation methods

-Use `create()`, `update()`, and `delete()` for aggregate lifecycle operations.
+Use `create()`, `update()`, and `delete()` for lifecycle operations.
 Do not add a generic `save()` method to new contracts.
 Use `clear<Scope>()` only for explicitly scoped bulk removal, such as `clearCache()`.

-Within a focused repository contract, method names describe the operation and must not repeat the aggregate named by the repository.
+Within a focused repository contract, method names describe the operation and must not repeat the domain concern named by the repository.
 For example, use `DraftRepository.create()`, `FolderQueryRepository.findById()`, and `FolderQueryRepository.findByServerId()`, not `createDraft()`, `findByFolderId()`, or `findFolderByServerId()`.
 Use `FolderQueryRepository.getById()` or `FolderQueryRepository.getByServerId()` for required lookups.
+Method names are unambiguous within their focused contract.
+The repository contract name identifies the concern and is not repeated in its method names.

 Avoid repository methods whose names start with `set`.
 Multiple independent setters expose invalid intermediate state and usually mean the API is acting as a mutable state holder.
-Represent values that change together as an immutable aggregate and update them atomically.
+Group values that change together in an immutable value and update them atomically.
 A setup draft or UI-only mutable state belongs in a `Store` or `StateHolder`, not a repository.

 ```kotlin